 There are those who go further.
 They adopt part of the revolutionary thesis in announcing that since Capital is synonymous with "fascism" the struggle for democracy against fascism implies the struggle against Capital itself.
 But on what terrain do they fight?
 To fight under the leadership of one or more capitalist States - because they have and retain control of the struggle - is to ensure defeat in the struggle against Capital.
 The struggle for democracy is not a short cut allowing the workers to make the revolution without realising it.
 The proletariat will destroy totalitarianism only by destroying democracy and all political forms at the same time.
-Until then there will be a succession of "fascist" and "democratic" systems in time and in space; dictatorial regimes transforming themselves willy nilly into democratic regimes and vice versa; dictatorships coexisting with democracies, the one type serving as a contrast and self-justification for the other type.
+Until then there will be a succession of "fascist" and "democratic" systems in time and in space; dictatorial regimes transforming themselves willy nilly into democratic regimes and vice versa; dictatorships coexisting with democracies, the one type serving as a contrast and selfjustification for the other type.

 Thus it is absurd to say that democracy furnishes a social system more favourable than dictatorship to revolutionary activity, since the former turns immediately to dictatorial means when menaced by revolution; all the more so when the "workers' parties" are in power.
 If one wished to pursue antifascism to its logical conclusion, one would have to imitate certain left liberals who tell us: since the revolutionary movement pushes Capital towards dictatorship, let us renounce all revolution and content ourselves with going as far as possible along the path of reforms as long as we don't frighten Capital.
-But this prudence is itself utopian, because the "fascistisation" it tries to avoid is a product not only of revolutionary action, but of capitalist concentration.
-We can argue about the timing and the practical results of the participation of revolutionaries in democratic movements up to the beginning of the 20th century, but this option is excluded once Capital achieves total domination over society, for then only one type of politics is possible: democracy becomes a mystification and a trap for the unwary.
-Every time the proletarians depend on democracy as a weapon against Capital, it escapes from their control or is transformed into its opposite...
-Revolutionaries reject antifascism because one cannot fight exclusively against ONE political form without supporting the others, which is what antifascism is about strictly speaking.
-The error of antifascism is not in struggling against fascism but in giving precedence to this struggle, which renders it ineffective.
-The revolutionaries do not denounce antifascism for not "making the revolution", but for being powerless to stop totalitarianism, and for reinforcing, voluntarily or not, Capital and the State.
+But this prudence is itself utopian, because the "fascistisation" it tries to avoid is In short, the international extreme Left was united in obstructing the decipherment of the Chilean events, in order to detach the proletarians still further from the communist perspective.
+In this way the Left is preparing the return of Chilean democracy on the day when Capital has need of it again.